 - Soft light photography applies to almost everything.
-Unfortunately, it does not deliver an intense emotion, high contrast-image.
+Unfortunately, it does not deliver an intensely emotional, high-contrast image.

-- Soft light can be created by simply by reflecting the light to a (usually white) surface.
-You can also use clouds as your personal soft box.
+- Soft light can be created simply by reflecting the light to a (usually white) surface.
+You can also use clouds as your personal softbox.

-- Soft light flash to recreate the soft flash without equipment.
-Using your flash as an added source of light and directing it to another surface/object.
+- Use a flash to recreate the soft flash without equipment.
+Use your flash as an added source of light and direct it to another surface/object.

 - The main difference between soft and hard light is the shadows.
 It affects the mood of the image, hence making it give off different “vibes”